Nosy Be, Madagascar: A Step Back In Time

 I was greeted by the children at first, soon after the elders came out to see what the ruckus was and before I knew it I was surrounded by the whole family, young and old.

 I offered my gifts and we shared a few laughs.
-I took their pictures and showed them the images in the view finder of my camera.
-The matriarchs with the silver teeth laughed out loud and put there hands up to cover there mouth to hide their teeth.
+I took their pictures and showed them the images in the viewfinder of my camera.
+The matriarchs with the silver teeth laughed out loud and put their hands up to cover there mouth to hide their teeth.

 My trademark was ‘Pop Rocks’ I brought enough for many of the kids to share.
 I loved watching their faces when the sweet candy popped in their mouths.
 Eyes lit up and they laughed out loud as I watched them experience something new.

 I handed out a lot of pop rocks and gave away my clothes, I took a lot of pictures and made a few people laugh, but the gift that I received on this day were the smiles from the happy people of Madagascar.